Higginbottom leads Arkansas against Florida

 Fayetteville, Arkansas; Monday, 7 p.m.
 EST

-BOTTOM LINE: Arkansas hosts Florida after Izzy Higginbottom scored 33 points in Arkansas’ 72-51 victory against the Texas A&M Aggies.
+BOTTOM LINE: Arkansas takes on Florida after Izzy Higginbottom scored 33 points in Arkansas’ 72-51 victory over the Texas A&M Aggies.

-The Razorbacks are 7-6 on their home court.
-Arkansas is eighth in the SEC with 24.0 defensive rebounds per game led by Vera Ojenuwa averaging 4.5.
+The Razorbacks have gone 7-6 at home.
+Arkansas gives up 76.3 points to opponents and has been outscored by 6.6 points per game.

-The Gators have gone 2-6 against SEC opponents.
-Florida averages 77.0 points and has outscored opponents by 8.2 points per game.
+The Gators are 2-6 in SEC play.
+Florida averages 77.0 points while outscoring opponents by 8.2 points per game.

-Arkansas is shooting 40.6% from the field this season, the same percentage Florida allows to opponents.
-Florida averages 77.0 points per game, 0.7 more than the 76.3 Arkansas allows to opponents.
+Arkansas averages 7.7 made 3-pointers per game, 1.1 more made shots than the 6.6 per game Florida gives up.
+Florida has shot at a 47.3% rate from the field this season, 6.0 percentage points above the 41.3% shooting opponents of Arkansas have averaged.

 The matchup Monday is the first meeting this season between the two teams in conference play.

 TOP PERFORMERS: Higginbottom is averaging 23.6 points and 3.7 assists for the Razorbacks.
-Carly Keats is averaging 2.0 made 3-pointers over the last 10 games.
+Carly Keats is averaging 8.8 points over the last 10 games.

 Liv McGill is scoring 16.0 points per game with 4.1 rebounds and 5.0 assists for the Gators.
-Ra Shaya Kyle is averaging 14.2 points and 8.6 rebounds over the past 10 games.
+Ra Shaya Kyle is averaging 14.2 points and 8.6 rebounds while shooting 60.2% over the last 10 games.

 LAST 10 GAMES: Razorbacks: 3-7, averaging 66.1 points, 29.6 rebounds, 9.4 assists, 5.5 steals and 2.6 blocks per game while shooting 39.8% from the field.
 Their opponents have averaged 82.1 points per game.